 Sometimes big changes can affect your body in a big way – and not necessarily for the better.

 Sometimes new medication can cause negative side effects.
 For example, some stroke survivors report regression after taking anti-depressants, and they also report the regression reversing itself once they stop taking it.

 Don’t tinker with your medication without consulting a doctor, though!
 Instead, bring up your worsening post stroke symptoms to your doctor and see if you have other options.

 3. Overworking yourself

 Sometimes post-stroke fatigue has a delayed onset.
-If you ‘go hard’ and do a bunch of things all in one day, then you could experience a regression the next day.
+If you ‘go hard’ and do a bunch of things all in one day, then you could experience a regression during the following day or days.

 Still can’t figure out what’s causing your regression?